Skip to main content

 • Continue automation after human interaction is complete

-For real-time session viewing and debugging, we recommend using the BrowserQL Editor, which provides:
+For real-time session viewing and debugging, use the BrowserQL Editor, which provides:

 • Live view of the browser session in the right panel